 So much so that we suggest baking a double batch of muffins and freezing the extra.

-These work perfectly for a grab and go breakfast with your coffee, fun after school snack for the kids, or festive after dinner dessert.
+- These work perfectly for a grab and go breakfast with your coffee, fun after school snack for the kids, or festive after dinner dessert.

-And keep in mind you can also dress up this recipe with a cinnamon sugar topping or buttery streusel that can be ready in just minutes.
+- You can also dress up this recipe with a cinnamon sugar topping or buttery streusel that can be ready in just minutes.

-- dairy free butter— our go-to is Earth Balance Buttery Sticks
+- dairy free butter-- our go-to is Earth Balance Buttery Sticks

-- pumpkin puree— canned pumpkin works too.
-We use Farmer’s Market Organic Canned Pumpkin
+- pumpkin puree-- canned pumpkin works too.
+We use Farmer's Market Organic Canned Pumpkin

-- granulated sugar
+- granulated sugar--simple white sugar is all you need

-- brown sugar–packed
+- brown sugar--packed

-- eggs— room temperature
+- eggs-- room temperature

-- vanilla extract— we use the McCormick brand; this brand is known to be gluten free
+- vanilla extract-- we use the McCormick brand; this brand is known to be gluten free

-- xanthan gum— omit if your gluten free all-purpose flour contains this or guar gum
+- xanthan gum-- omit if your gluten free all-purpose flour contains this or guar gum

 - pumpkin pie spice